 Randy was on his 4th date with Carey.
-He really liked her, and he hoped she would like his choices for the evening.
-Afterall, he had listened carefully to Carey on their previous date and he had made mental notes about her preferences for dining choices and types of activities.
+He really liked her, and he hoped she would like his choices for the evening he had planned for them.
+After all, he had listened carefully to Carey on their previous date and he had made mental notes about her preferences for dining choices and types of activities.

 Randy was clever enough to make the date romantic by announcing that he would leave his cell phone in the car.
 He told her that he wanted to give her his full attention.
 Randy had never been at this park and was not generally known for his sense of direction.
-Still, he figured how hard could it be?
+Still, he figured how hard could it be to hike around a park.

 Randy enjoyed Carey’s brilliant conversations and found it easy to be relaxed and be himself with her.
 His normal shyness was simply gone, and he felt an easy joy and comfort in her presence.
 Carey pointed out mushrooms, birds, and warned him of low branches.
 Randy had never had much outdoor nature experience, but it was quickly becoming his favorite activity and he wanted to learn everything from this attractive date.